Will-Java-FS/revlearn-backend-team1/README.md

 ## Environment Variables

 ### .env File Creation
-1. Create an .env file in your backend root directory.
+1. Create an .env file in your backend root directory with this information:
-2. Assign your Database Name, Database Username, and Database Password values to the respective variables.
-Mine looks like this:

 ```
+# Assign values to these three variables with information from your local Postgres DB installation:
 POSTGRES_DB=p2team1
 POSTGRES_USER=p2team1_user
 POSTGRES_PASSWORD=password